Morris Panych: Plays

-Vigil played at the Belfry Theatre in Victoria, BC (15 November - 11 December 2022) and Panych is described on the playbill as one of Canada's "most prolific and idiosyncratic playwrights -- and one of the very best.
-I love his plays -- and his characters.
+Vigil played at the Belfry Theatre in Victoria, British Columbia (15 November - 11 December 2022) and Panych is described on the playbill as one of Canada's "most prolific and idiosyncratic playwrights – and one of the very best.
+I love his plays – and his characters.
 So many of them approach the world with disdain and skepticism.
-But despite their best efforts -- they can't help finding the good in other people."
+But despite their best efforts – they can't help finding the good in other people."
 This work is best described as a very funny black comedy.